ASRock Z77 Extreme6

 ASRock’s $165 Z77 Extreme6 targets value seekers in the mid-range enthusiast market with three-way graphics capability, an extra USB 3.0 controller, an extra SATA 6Gb/s controller, a two-digit diagnostics display, and an I/O panel CLR_CMOS button to assist in recovery from failed overclock attempts.

-Those extra controllers bring the total number of USB 3.0 ports to eight, and the total number of SATA 6Gb/s ports to four.
+Those extra controllers bring the total number of USB 3.0 ports to six, and the total number of SATA 6Gb/s ports to four.
 One of the added SATA ports is still shared with the eSATA connector, however.

 ASRock even adds mini-PCIe beneath the primary x16 slot to enable the addition of notebook-style adapters, such as internal Wi-Fi cards, which lay flat over its PCI-based VIA IEEE-1394 controller.